pulumi/pulumi-hugo/themes/default/content/product/pulumi-deployments.md

         - icon: git-merged
           icon_color: purple
           title: Git Push to Deploy
-          description: Deploy infrastructure with each push to a GitHub branch, using pull request workflows to trigger deployments.
+          description: Deploy infrastructure with each [push to a GitHub branch](/docs/pulumi-cloud/deployments/reference/#github-push-to-deploy), using pull requests to review changes in ephemeral [Review Stacks](/docs/pulumi-cloud/deployments/review-stacks/) before deploying them.
         - icon: upload-to-cloud
           icon_color: salmon
           title: Deploy with Pulumi
-          description: Deploy infrastructure with a click of a button from the Pulumi Service console.
-Supports update, preview, refresh, and destroy commands.
+          description: Deploy infrastructure with a click of a button from the Pulumi Cloud console.
+Run update, preview, refresh, and destroy commands.
         - icon: code-window
           icon_color: blue
           title: REST API
           description: Deploy infrastructure by calling the Pulumi Service REST API.
-You can also use the REST API from Automation API code.
+You can also use the API to run [Remote Automation API](/docs/pulumi-cloud/deployments/reference/#rest-api) code.

 form:
     hubspot_form_id: 35baf46c-fd6e-4321-a75f-fc9319e31efb